by Lisa Iannucci

 2. New roof

 Replacing a roof dropped in recouping its costs in Remodeling’s survey, but if yours is really in need of patching, you may want to consider a full replacement.
 The last thing a potential buyer needs to see is worn shingles that cause leaks when it rains.
 “A new, well-maintained roof protects an entire home from weather damage,” Miller says.
-“The new roof can also vastly improve your home’s curb appeal and is often something that prospective buyers will want inspected.
+“The new roof can also vastly improve your home’s curb appeal and is often something that prospective buyers will want to be inspected.
 A mid-range roof replacement will run about $20,000, but the return on investment is upwards of 69 percent.”

 3. Updated siding